The Best Apps for Household Chores in 2026

 Cozi

 Cozi is less a chore app and more a full family organizer, with calendars, lists, and chores in one place.
-If you want everything for the household in a single app and chores are just one piece of it, Cozi's worth a look.
-It's broad rather than deep on chores specifically.
+If you want everything for the household in a single app and chores are just one piece of it, Cozi is worth a look.
+It’s broad rather than deep on chores specifically.

 OurHome